 Inertia lands August 22, led by new single “Save the Cat”

-Back from silence, screaming
+Back from Silence, Screaming

 Pendulum never promised a return.
 Their silence was its own statement.
-But after sporadic EPs and festival stabs, Inertia is the full reawakening—a jagged, thundering reminder that their sound never truly left the system.
+But after sporadic EPs and festival appearances, Inertia is the full reawakening—a jagged, thundering reminder that their sound never truly left the system.
 It just went dormant, waiting.

-The Return of Pendulum with album Inertia is full pressure
+The Return of Pendulum with Album Inertia Is Full Pressure

 Only one track is public so far, but the official tracklist hints at a full-spectrum assault.
 Collaborators like WARGASM, Bullet For My Valentine, and Scarlxrd point to a genre-pulverising direction—equal parts hardcore, rave, and sonic therapy.